odota/core/_posts/deprecatinguploads.md

 <!--more-->

 * Security.
-While unlikely, it was possible for malicious users to manually edit .dem replay files and upload them to YASP, leading to incorrect data.
+While unlikely, it was possible for malicious users to manually edit .dem replay files and upload them, leading to incorrect data.
 * Usage.
 Only about 160 replays were ever uploaded, while there were far more requests by ID.
 Uploads were not a very used feature.
 * Scalability.
 Uploaded replays would have to be stored in a network-accessible location to allow parsing on a distributed architecture.
 We want to minimize costs.
 * Maintainability.
 It was hard to test this feature properly with a large variety of old replay files, so we couldn't be sure that it worked on legacy files.